tosin2013/ollama-benchmark/README.md

 ## Getting Started

 Follow these instructions to set up and run benchmarks on your system.
+For more detailed instructions, see the [Installation Guide](docs/installation_guide.md).

 ### Prerequisites

 - Python 3.11 or higher
 - [Ollama](https://ollama.com/) installed and configured
+- NVIDIA GPU with appropriate drivers (for GPU acceleration)

 ### Installation